atoms-ufrj/playmol/doc/commands.md

 The parameter _retry_ is a reduction factor.
 If its value is 1.0, Playmol will invoke Packmol only once with the specified tolerance and will produce a warning message if the packing fails.
 If _retry_ is smaller than 1.0, then Playmol will invoke Packmol as many times as necessary to achieve a successful packing, with tolerance being iteratively multiplied by the value of _retry_ at each new attempt.

 The keywords _fix_, _copy_, and _pack_ require the index of an existing molecule for which at least one set of atomic coordinates have been defined using the command [xyz].
-The first defined set of coordinates for such molecule will then be used as a rigid-body model for translation or replication.
-The meaning of each option is:
+The first of these sets of coordinates will be used as a rigid-body model for translation or replication.
+Only a few exceptions can work without previously defined coordinates.
+Monoatomic molecules do not require them whatsoever.
+In the case of diatomic and triatomic molecules, if no coordinates were previously defined, Playmol will try to guess them by supposing that the involved [bond_type]'s and [angle_type] describe harmonic potentials, with their second parameters being the equilibrium bond distances and angle value (in degrees).

+**IMPORTANT**: the command [write] with its option _summary_ can be very useful for checking out the indexes of the molecules, which are required to use the keywords mentioned above.

+The usage of each keyword _fix_, _copy_, or _pack_ is:

 * fix <index> <x> <y> <z>: makes a copy of Molecule _index_ with its geometric center located at the provided coordinate (_x_, _y_, _z_), keeping its original orientation.

 * copy <index> <N>: makes _N_ copies of Molecule _index_ in random positions, but keeping the original orientation (i.e. all _N_ copies will be aligned in the final packing).
 This is useful for packing long molecules.

 * pack <index> <N>: makes _N_ copies of Molecule _index_ in random positions and with random orientations.

-IMPORTANT: the option _summary_ of command [write] can be very useful for checking out the indices of the molecules.

 The keyword _action_ is used to create Packmol input files or to invoke Packmol.
 The following options are available: